docker/docs/machine/examples/ocean.md

     NAME      ACTIVE   DRIVER       STATE     URL                         SWARM
     default   *        virtualbox   Running   tcp:////xxx.xxx.xx.xxx:xxxx

-If you monitor the Digital Ocean console while you run these commands, you will see it update first to reflect that the Droplet was stopped, and then removed.
+If you monitor the Digital Ocean console while you run these commands, notice that it updates first to reflect that the Droplet was stopped, and then removed.

-If you create a host with Docker Machine, but remove it through the cloud provider console, Machine will lose track of the server status.
-So please use the `docker-machine rm` command for hosts you create with `docker-machine create`.
+If you create a host with Docker Machine, but remove it through the cloud provider console, Machine loses track of the server status.
+Use the `docker-machine rm` command for hosts you create with `docker-machine create`.

 ## Where to go next